- Home

 Side effects of surgery

-If some of the nerves to the bladder were removed during the hysterectomy, you may feel that you’re not able to empty your bladder completely, or that you’re emptying your bladder or bowel too slowly.
-These problems improve with time.
-Some women experience accidental leakage of urine after surgery.
-This is called urinary incontinence.
+Surgery can affect some of the nerves to the bladder.
+You may feel that you’re not able to empty your bladder completely or that you’re emptying your bladder very slowly.
+These problems usually improve with time.
+You may also leak some urine after surgery (urinary incontinence).

 Lymphoedema

-Sometimes the removal of lymph nodes in the pelvis can stop or slow the natural flow of lymphatic fluid.
-This may cause lymphoedema, which is excess fluid in the legs.
-Symptoms of lymphoedema may appear immediately or years after surgery.
+Sometimes removing lymph nodes in the pelvic area can stop or slow the natural flow of lymphatic fluid from the legs.
+This may cause lymphoedema – a build-up of fluid in the soft tissues under the skin – in the legs or genital area.
+Lymphoedema may appear during treatment or months or years later.

 Menopause